mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Entry: Army END 7+, Marines END 8+, Navy INT 8+ DM-2 if in Term Two, DM-4 if in Term Three.

-Skills: Gain all Service Skills of the military career the academy is tied to at level 0, as with basic training.
+Skills: Gain all Service<br/>Skills of the military career the academy is tied to at level 0, as with basic training.

 Graduation: INT 7+.
 If 11+ is rolled, graduate with honors.
 DM+1 if END 8 or higher, DM+1 if SOC 8 or higher.

 Graduation Benefits

-- If entering the same military career the academy is tied to, select any three Service Skills and increase them to level 1.
+- If entering the same military career the academy is tied to, select any three Service<br/>Skills and increase them to level 1.
 - Increase EDU by +1.
 - If the Traveller graduated with honors, increase SOC by +1 as well.
 - Graduation allows automatic entry into the military career the academy is tied to, so long as it is the first career attempted by the Traveller after graduation.